18 Silk and Great Value brand plant-based milk alternatives recalled in Canada amid listeria deaths, illnesses

 Walmart Canada listed the recall notice, which includes three of the company's Great Value brand products sold in the country, on its website.

 Listeria infection, or Listeriosis, is a bacterial illness that can affect anyone who consumes contaminated food.
 It can cause serious illness, including infections that can spread to the brain and or the blood.
-Symptoms include fever, diarrhea, vomiting, muscle aches, confusion and loss of balance in severe cases, according to the Health Canada advisory.
+Symptoms include fever, diarrhea, vomiting, muscle aches, confusion and loss of balance in severe cases, according to the public health agency.

-"While healthy individuals can fall ill from listeria infection, the disease can be fatal for unborn babies, newborns, individuals over age 60, and those with weakened immune system," according to Health Canada.
+"While healthy individuals can fall ill from listeria infection, the disease can be fatal for unborn babies, newborns, individuals over age 60, and those with weakened immune system," according to health agency.

 Last week, Canada's food inspection agency announced a recall of 18 Silk and Great Value refrigerated beverages due to possible listeria contamination.
 According to the notice, the drinks included oat, almond, and coconut refrigerated beverages.